 You don’t need to be married to your partner to have them be an eligible beneficiary.

 Because life insurance benefits will go to the beneficiary you designated regardless of what your will says, make sure you update the beneficiary if you divorce or separate and no longer want your former partner to be the beneficiary.
 A note in your will isn’t enough to make that update.
+(Here's how to handle life insurance in case of a divorce.)

 You can name both your current and former spouses as beneficiaries, which can be helpful if you are raising children with multiple partners.